hongliliu/pwkit/docs/source/foundations/math-libraries.rst

 is incarnated in an instance of the `MathFunctionLibrary` class, which has one method for each function provided in the Common Interface defined above.

-The following function is key to the dispatch process: given some input array-like objects, it determines which `MathFunctionLibrary` instance should be used.

-.. autofunction:: get_library_for

 An instance of a specialized `NumpyFunctionLibrary` class is used to execute all math operations on array-like objects that stock Numpy can handle.